-When you’re after a new pair of well made, high quality shoes, then it can be hard to know what to look for.
+When you’re after a new pair of well made, high quality shoes or handmade leather boots, then it can be hard to know what to look for.
 And the worst part about buying shoes is when you purchase a pair that you think are great only for them to fall apart a few weeks down the line.

 Here’s how to identify a good quality shoe:

 Take a look at how the shoe is bound to the sole.
 Glue is not good, as it doesn’t last very long.
 Stitching is better, especially for a traditional feel, and moulding is really good too.
 It should be completely sealed so they’re watertight – a clean edge and seamless finish are essential for real quality.